morten-olsen/homelab-nuclei-operator/README.md

                                 │                        │
                                 ▼                        ▼
                         ┌─────────────────┐     ┌─────────────────┐
-                        │  Nuclei Engine  │────▶│  Scan Results   │
+                        │  Scanner Job    │────▶│  Scan Results   │
-                        │    (Scanner)    │     │   (Findings)    │
+                        │  (Isolated Pod) │     │   (Findings)    │
                         └─────────────────┘     └─────────────────┘
 ```

 1. **Watch**: The operator watches for Ingress and VirtualService resources
-2. **Extract**: URLs are extracted from the resource specifications
+2. **Extract**: URLs are extracted from the resource specifications (annotations configure behavior)
 3. **Create**: A NucleiScan custom resource is created with the target URLs
-4. **Scan**: The Nuclei scanner executes security scans against the targets
+4. **Scan**: A Kubernetes Job is created to run the Nuclei scan in an isolated pod
 5. **Store**: Results are stored in the NucleiScan status for easy access

 ## Prerequisites